AkilanRajendiran/validityCodingChallenge/processDuplicatesApp/Readme.md

 ## Application Features
 1. File upload feature to accept the CSV files and upon submission shows the duplicates and non-duplicates
-2. Validation for tye ".CSV"
+2. Validation for type ".CSV"
-3. Results shows the count and rows of Duplicates and non-duplicates from the file
+3. Shows the results with count and rows of Duplicates and non-duplicates from the file
 4. Dokerized the application
 ## End points for app
 localhost:8080/ - Landing page to upload files